 Common Causes of Wrongful Death

 A wrongful death can occur in many ways, including while the victim is working, undergoing medical care, or driving down the street.
 Wrongful death is most commonly the result of automobile, motorcycle or trucking accidents, medical malpractice, dangerous working conditions such as those at construction sites, and exposure to harmful chemicals or toxins, including asbestos and benzene.
 If a loved one has been killed due to the negligent actions of another party, you may be entitled to monetary compensation.

 Comprehensive, Compassionate Representation

 Our attorneys strive to handle all aspects of a wrongful death lawsuit in a professional, comprehensive, and compassionate way so that surviving relatives are free to grieve, heal, and recover from the devastating loss of a loved one, without the additional stress, complications, or distractions that can come with filing a civil lawsuit.
-Clients of Locks Law are assured that their lawsuit is being handled competently and with their best interests in mind.
+Clients of the Locks Law Firm are assured that their lawsuit is being handled competently and with their best interests in mind.

 Contact a Locks Law Firm Wrongful Death Lawyer

 For more information about wrongful death lawsuits, including who may file suit, what must be proven in court to prevail, and what kinds of damages can be awarded, contact a Pennsylvania, New Jersey or New York wrongful death attorney at the Locks Law Firm today to schedule a free, confidential consultation and case evaluation.Do I have a case?
 Free Case Evaluation